Free Quote

 By implanting the intestinal epithelial cell line into the chip model, we launched a simple but practical transwell chip.
 By using engineering models to complement the deficiencies of biological technology, we provide a new method for simulating the anatomy, mechanics and biological characteristics of the human intestinal tract.
 In addition, we also introduced a parallel microchannel chip separated by a PDMS porous membrane.
 This simplified model simulates the physiological structure of the living human intestine in the presence of intestinal epithelial cells and vascular endothelial cells/immune cells.
 Porous membranes also separate commensal microorganisms from intestinal cell lines, enabling long-term and stable co-culture.
 Our chips are capable of exploring functions such as intestinal digestion, barrier integrity, immune regulation, and drug metabolism, and host-microbe crosstalk can also be simulated under co-culture conditions with the microbiome.

-Fig 2.
-A two-channel intestine-on-a-chip model is the most practical chip design.
-(Xiang, 2020)
+Fig. 2 A two-channel intestine-on-a-chip model as the most practical chip design.2,3

 The composition of the intestinal epithelial cell lineage, intestinal vascular barrier, host-microbial symbiosis, mucosal immunity, and continuous mechanical stimulation are all key factors in the physiological and pathological conditions of the intestinal tract.
 These features are critical for modeling the living human gut on a chip, and these complex interactions make it difficult to stimulate all of them using a single structural design.
 More complex customized microfluidic intestinal models can reproduce physiologically relevant fluid flow and peristaltic-like mechanical deformation in vitro while satisfying cell growth, coexistence and interaction.
 Through the unique structural design, the microfluidic chip can also control and evaluate the intraluminal hypoxic gradient in the chip, allowing long-term stable co-culture of human gut microbiota.

-Fig 3.
-Chip designs with custom structures can achieve more diverse experimental needs.
-(Bein, 2018)
+Fig. 3 Chip designs with more diverse experimental needs.2,3

 Compared with commonly used in vitro culture systems, microfluidic intestinal chips can simulate the structure, function, physiological and pathological characteristics of living bodies more similarly, and provide precise and independent control for multiple biological, molecular, cellular, and mechanical parameters.
 Our simplified but practical intestine-on-a-chip model can accurately reproduce the physiological structure of the human gut, greatly reducing experimental time and cost, and enabling high-throughput and rapid drug research and co-culture experiments.
 The customized advanced intestinal chip will provide a powerful new method for the research of intestinal diseases and the construction of in vitro models.
 No matter what kind of testing you need, Creative Biolabs’ well-trained R&D team will provide you with a reasonable design or a suitable intestine-on-a-chip model, so don’t hesitate to contact us for more information.